kdegonge/MDPC-Punta-Cana/README.md

 -no parking spaces defined

+-mysterious floating lights over some buildings

+-strange reflections on buildings.
+I'm experimenting with normals, this will be fixed soon

 #### If you use reddit feel free to check out r/FlightsimModding and post there about anything you might be developing, mods you think are worth sharing, or with any questions.

 8/13/2018 - Beta uploaded to github